We're continuing to transition to the new health regions.

 Next steps as we continue this transition include:

-- filling direct reports of the REOs and completing the recruitment of health region EMTs
+- completing filling direct reports of the REOs and completing the recruitment of health region EMTs

-- keeping some current systems in place to make sure we transition safely and always maintain services to ensure minimal disruption to patients and service users
+- ensuring we transition safely and always maintain services to ensure minimal disruption to patients and service users

-- planning to implement the new agreed structures from Monday 3 March 2025
+- planning and implementing the new agreed structures from Monday 3 March 2025

 Health regions will prioritise and plan services that meet the regional population's needs.
-This means it is essential to have good information on the populations they serve.
+It is essential to have good information on their populations, along with structures and processes in place to make data-driven decisions.

-A range of public health resources have been developed.
+A range of resources have been developed.
 They include:

 - a strategic framework for population-based planning